-6.3 Run-time discovery and binding
+5.3 Run-time discovery and binding

 In order to illustrate how a business configuration evolves through service discovery and binding, we are going to consider another business activity type that supports the purchase of a house.
-The corresponding module is depicted in Figure 13.
+The corresponding module is depicted in Figure 12.

-Figure 13: The HOUSEBUYING activity module
+Figure 12: The HOUSEBUYING activity module

 That is, the orchestration of the purchase of a house is performed by a component EA of type (business role) EstateAgent, which may need to discover and bind to a mortgage dealer MO and a lawyer LA.

+Figure 13: A configuration

-Consider the configuration depicted in Figure 14, and the business configuration that consists of Alice (as defined in Section 6.2) and of the activity Bob typed HOUSEBUYING mapped to the configuration by the homomorphism that associates GH with BobEstateUI, EA with BobEstateAG and HE with BEA.
+Consider the configuration depicted in Figure 13, and the business configuration that consists of Alice (as defined in Section 5.2) and of the activity Bob typed HOUSE-BUYING mapped to the configuration by the homomorphism that associates GH with BobEstateUI, EA with BobEstateAG and HE with BEA.
+Assume that, in the current state, intMO trigger holds, i.e. that the execution of the workflow associated with

-Assume that, in the current state, intMO trigger holds, i.e. that the execution of the workflow associated with EA requires the discovery of a mortgage dealer.
-Let us consider what is necessary for GETMORTGAGE to be selected and bound to HOUSEBUY-ING as a result of the trigger (see Figure 15).
+EA requires the discovery of a mortgage dealer.
+Let us consider what is necessary for GETMORTGAGE to be selected and bound to HOUSEBUYING as a result of the trigger (see Figure 14).

-Figure 15: The elements involved in unification
+Figure 14: The elements involved in unification